FFmpeg/FFV1/ffv1.md

 ## Quantization Table Set Indexes

-For each plane of each slice, a Quantization Table Set is selected from an index:
+For each `Plane` of each slice, a Quantization Table Set is selected from an index:

-- For Y plane, `quant_table_set_index [ 0 ]` index is used
+- For Y `Plane`, `quant_table_set_index [ 0 ]` index is used
-- For Cb and Cr planes, `quant_table_set_index [ 1 ]` index is used
+- For Cb and Cr `Planes`, `quant_table_set_index [ 1 ]` index is used
-- For Alpha plane, `quant_table_set_index [ (version <= 3 || chroma_planes) ?
+- For Alpha `Plane`, `quant_table_set_index [ (version <= 3 || chroma_planes) ?
 2 : 1 ]` index is used

-Background: in first implementations of FFV1 bitstream, the index for Cb and Cr planes was stored even if it is not used (chroma_planes set to 0), this index is kept for version <= 3 in order to keep compatibility with FFV1 bitstreams in the wild.
+Background: in first implementations of FFV1 bitstream, the index for Cb and Cr `Planes` was stored even if it is not used (chroma_planes set to 0), this index is kept for version <= 3 in order to keep compatibility with FFV1 bitstreams in the wild.

 ## Color spaces

 FFV1 supports two color spaces: YCbCr and RGB.
-Both color spaces allow an optional Alpha plane that can be used to code transparency data.
+Both color spaces allow an optional Alpha `Plane` that can be used to code transparency data.

 The FFV1 bitstream interleaves data in an order determined by the color space.
-In YCbCr for each Plane, each Line is coded from top to bottom and for each Line, each Sample is coded from left to right.
-In JPEG2000-RCT for each Line from top to bottom, each Plane is coded and for each Plane, each Sample is encoded from left to right.
+In YCbCr for each `Plane`, each `Line` is coded from top to bottom and for each `Line`, each `Sample` is coded from left to right.
+In JPEG2000-RCT for each `Line` from top to bottom, each `Plane` is coded and for each `Plane`, each `Sample` is encoded from left to right.

 ### YCbCr

-In YCbCr color space, the Cb and Cr planes are optional, but if used then MUST be used together.
-Omitting the Cb and Cr planes codes the frames in grayscale without color data.
+In YCbCr color space, the Cb and Cr `Planes` are optional, but if used then MUST be used together.
+Omitting the Cb and Cr `Planes` codes the frames in grayscale without color data.
 An FFV1 `Frame` using YCbCr MUST use one of the following arrangements:

 - Y
 - Y, Alpha
 - Y, Cb, Cr
 - Y, Cb, Cr, Alpha

-The Y plane MUST be coded first.
-If the Cb and Cr planes are used then they MUST be coded after the Y plane.
-If an Alpha (transparency) plane is used, then it MUST be coded last.
+The Y `Plane` MUST be coded first.
+If the Cb and Cr `Planes` are used then they MUST be coded after the Y `Plane`.
+If an Alpha (transparency) `Plane` is used, then it MUST be coded last.

 ### RGB

-JPEG2000-RCT is a Reversible Color Transform that codes RGB (red, green, blue) planes losslessly in a modified YCbCr color space [@!ISO.15444-1.2016].
+JPEG2000-RCT is a Reversible Color Transform that codes RGB (red, green, blue) `Planes` losslessly in a modified YCbCr color space [@!ISO.15444-1.2016].
 Reversible Pixel transformations between YCbCr and RGB use the following formulae.

 PDF:$$Cb=b-g$$
 RFC:```